 What comes next?

 After you schedule a telemedicine consultation, the doctor will ask about your medical history and perform a physical examination of your throat via your phone camera.
 From here, the next step usually entails the doctor ordering a home sleep test for you (as opposed to the more cumbersome sleep study in the Sleep Center), which ships directly to your home.

 This easy-to-use test will monitor your oxygen and breathing levels.
 You simply wear the test (a few probes and a comfortable belt) for one night then you send it back in.
 The study will be reviewed and hand-scored by a sleep technician and then interpreted by your doctor, who will decide the best course of action depending on your results.

-Next, you will be notified to schedule a follow up visit with your doctor on the Ognomy application to review the results together and to discuss a plan.
+Next, you will be notified to schedule a follow-up visit with your doctor on the Ognomy application to review the results together and discuss a plan.
 If sleep apnea is clearly present, some patients require a sleep apnea machine called CPAP, but there are many other treatments to discuss with your doctor on Ognomy.